-Unlike some other states, Arkansas doesn’t have communities with rent control, so state law doesn’t provide a limit on how much a landlord can raise the rent for a tenant.
-This means that the landlord can raise a month-to-month tenant’s rent by whatever value he or she chooses.
-Also, Arkansas doesn’t have a statute on the books prescribing a notification time for rent raises on month-to-month tenancies.
-That being said, in most cases, landlords will provide the lease term’s duration before raising the rent – in this case, a month’s worth of notice.
+Unlike most states, Arkansas doesn’t have communities with rent control, so state law doesn’t provide a limit on how much a landlord can raise the rent for a tenant.
+This means that the landlord can raise a month-to-month tenant’s rent by whatever value they choose.
+Additionally, Arkansas doesn’t have a statute regarding prior notice for rent raises on month-to-month tenancies.